Dr Jules Montague

-Dr Jules Montague MB MRCPI PhD is a consultant neurologist and author.
-She is originally from Dublin and studied Medicine at Trinity College before moving to London nine years ago.
+Doctor Jules Montague MB MRCPI PhD is a neurologist and author She is originally from Dublin and studied Medicine at Trinity College before moving to London twelve years ago.

-She also volunteers as a neurologist in Mozambique and India each year.
+She also volunteers as a doctor in Mozambique and India each year.
 Her most recent medical work has taken her to Assam, a state in northeastern India.
 Her parents moved from there to Ireland some 45 years ago.

 Praise for Jules Montague’s Lost and Found: Why Losing Our Memories Doesn't Mean Losing Ourselves (Sceptre 2018)